Cadw sites:

 The historic town of Conwy is dominated by the 13th century castle and walls.
 Its circuit of walls, over 0.75 miles (1.2 km) long and guarded by no less than 22 towers, is one of the finest in the World.
 Visit Castell Conwy (Conwy Castle) and is today a UNESCO World Heritage Site.
 Its gritty dark stoned fortress has the ability to evoke an authentic medieval atmosphere.
 Suggested visiting time approximately 1hr.

-Afterwards, your clients can take a walk around Conwy, with a visit to the quayside and the smallest house in Britain, built as a one up and one down fisherman’s cottage measuring only 1.8 metres (5.9 km) wide in contrast, there is Plas Mawr the finest Elizabethan town house in Britain famed for it’s elaborate and colourful plaster work.
+Afterwards, your clients can take a walk around Conwy, with a visit to the quayside and the smallest house in Britain, built as a one up and one down fisherman’s cottage measuring only 1.8 metres (5.9 km) wide in contrast.
+Plas Mawr is the finest Elizabethan town house in Britain famed for it’s elaborate and colourful plaster work.
 (Cadw offer joint tickets with Castell Conwy (Conwy Castle)).
+If your clients would like a fact-finding and fun-filled historic walking tour, make a booking with Conwy Guided Tours or Conwy Tours.

 Alternatively, visit Conwy Mussel Museum - Conwy was once the most important pearl fisheries in the country and today musseling is still carried out in the same traditional way and they can be enjoyed in many of the pubs and restaurants in the town.